Rank conditions and amenability for rings associated to graphs: Background and preliminary results

+\begin{proof}[Proof of Lemma 2.13] The hypotheses guarantee that the number of paths in $E$ must be finite.
+Hence Proposition 2.2 implies that $L:=L^V_R(E)$ is a finitely generated free $R$-module.
+Thus the conclusion follows immediately from Proposition 2.14. \end{proof}

-We can apply Proposition 2.14 to show that, if a path ring or relative Leavitt path ring satisfies the strong rank condition, then its coefficient ring does as well.
-These two results are special cases of Proposition 2.15 below.
+Another important observation for our purposes is that, if a path ring or relative Leavitt path ring satisfies the strong rank condition, then its coefficient ring does as well.
+These two results are special cases of Proposition 2.15 below, which follows immediately from \cite[\S 1, Exercise 20]{Lam}.

 \begin{proposition} Let $R$ be a ring and $S$ an $R$-ring that is free as a left $R$-module.
 If $S$ satisfies the strong rank condition, then $R$ satisfies the strong rank condition. \end{proposition}